Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Introduction

-Now imagine 1-dimensional Lights Out where pressing a light toggles the state of the light that is pressed and the two lights adjacent to it.
-We can follow the same strategy as in 2D to turn this into a deterministic automaton, arriving at the $\Phi$ automaton.
-Like its 2-dimensional counterpart the $\sigma$ automaton, the $\Phi$ automaton will also repeat its configurations.
-This automaton, including its cycle lengths, was studied as an example of the interesting variety of dynamics in cellular automata by Martin, Odlyzko, and Wolfram \cite{wolfram}.
-They found that the cycle lengths depend in complicated ways on the size of the system, which can be partly predicted but not completely (see Section~\ref{sec:phi_Jordan_form} for a discussion of the chaotic behavior).

-We looked at data for the cycle lengths of the $\Phi$ and $\sigma$ automaton (see the table in Section~\ref{sec:conj_rel_CL}) and noticed that the cycle lengths are equal to one another.
-Below we explain this phenomenon by analyzing the relationships between the matrices of 1 and 2 dimensional automata (Guan and He use these matrices to study other properties of these cellular automata in \cite{guanHe}).
-The fact that the periods have similar orders of magnitude has to do with the linearity and translational symmetry of these automata; their exact equality is a property specific to these two automata.
+Numerical data for the cycle lengths of one and two dimensional automata, $\sigma_1$ and $\sigma_2$, (see Table~\ref{tab:cycle_table}) reveal that these two cycle lengths are equal to one another despite their chaotic dependence on automaton size.
+The similar orders of magnitude of cycle lengths of $\sigma_1$ and $\sigma_2$ are related to the linearity and translational symmetry (see Section~\ref{sec:conj_rel_CL} and Section~\ref{sec:geom_results}) of these automata; however, their exact equality is a property specific to these two automata.